aiven/devportal/docs/platform/concepts/byoc.rst

 - You use one of the following public clouds: Amazon Web Services (AWS), Google Cloud Platform (GCP), or Microsoft Azure (excluding Azure Germany).
 - Your total monthly spend is greater than $5,000.
-- You have an active enterprise support contract.
+- You use at least the `Priority tier of Aiven support services <https://aiven.io/support-services>`_.

 When to use the regular Aiven deployment
 ----------------------------------------